splunk/public-o11y-docs/apm/apm-spans-traces/inferred-services.rst

 #.
 To ensure that the ``peer.service`` is an HTTP service the following logic is applied:
     #.
 If ``peer.service`` exists, checks that 1 or more of following also exist:
         #. ``http.host``
-        #. ``http.url`` in libraries that support OpenTelemetry semantic conventions version 1.16.0 or lower or ``full.url`` in libraries that support OpenTelemetry semantic conventions version 1.17.0 or higher
+        #. ``http.url`` in libraries that support OpenTelemetry semantic conventions version 1.16.0 or lower or ``url.full`` in libraries that support OpenTelemetry semantic conventions version 1.17.0 or higher
         #. ``net.peer.name`` in libraries that support OpenTelemetry semantic conventions version 1.16.0 or lower or ``server.address`` in libraries that support OpenTelemetry semantic conventions version 1.17.0 or higher
 #.
 Looks for the service name in the following tags, in this order:
     #. ``http.host``: host name extracted as-is